On this page

 What handling and storage practices should be used when working with sulfuric acid?Back to top

 Handling: Avoid generating vapours or mists.
 Immediately report leaks, spills, or failures of the safety equipment (e.g., ventilation system).
 Prevent unintentional contact with incompatible chemicals.
 Never add water to a corrosive.
 Always add corrosives slowly to COLD water.
 If the product is transferred to another container, ensure the new container is suitable for the product.
 Never reuse empty containers, even if they appear to be clean.

 Storage: Store in an area that is: cool, dry, out of direct sunlight and away from heat and ignition sources, separate from incompatible materials.
 Avoid bulk storage indoors.
 Regularly inspect for physical changes or signs of crystallization, damage or leaks.

-ACGIH® TLV® - TWA: 0.2 mg/m3 (T)
+ACGIH® TLV® - TWA: 0.2 mg/m3 (T) A2(M)

 Engineering Controls: Use a local exhaust ventilation and enclosure, if necessary, to control amount in the air.
 Use stringent control measures such as process enclosure to prevent product release into the workplace.
 Use a corrosion-resistant exhaust ventilation system separate from other ventilation systems.